kai687/sphinxawesome-theme/docs/how-to/use.rst

 How to use the theme
 ====================

-Depending on whether you want to installed the theme as a Python package, or if you want to load the theme from a local directory, use one of the following methods to configure Sphinx.
+Use one of the following methods to configure Sphinx to use the awesome theme.

 .. contents:: On this page
    :local: